learn-co-curriculum/react-hooks-intro-to-npm-readme/README.md

 When we run the command `npm install` in a directory where a `package.json` file is present, npm reads the names of each dependency from the `package.json` file and downloads the packages from [npmjs.com][npmjs], where they are hosted.
-It then begins installing those packages &mdash; _BUT!_ those packages also have _their own_ `package.json` with their own dependencies! `npm` must also get those packages, and if _those packages_ have any dependencies, get them as well.
+It then begins installing those packages — _BUT!_ those packages also have _their own_ `package.json` with their own dependencies! `npm` must also get those packages, and if _those packages_ have any dependencies, get them as well.
 So on and so on.
 This is what we refer to as a _dependency tree_.